Sneedstar/wizwalkerbots/README.md

 # wizwalker-bots
 Simple repo to house my WizWalker bots.
 Everything you need to know is in the README.
-Please do not try to dm me.
+Please do not try to dm me. <br />
+Don't make messages in #support about my bots until you read the entire README.
+It's called README for a reason.
+If you cannot read, I'm sure I can find someone to read it to you.

 ## Running from releases
 1. Download from [here](https://github.com/MajorPain1/wizwalkerbots/releases) <br />